 These facilities are generally organised around a particular disability:

-- Establishments which take care of children or adolescents with a motor disability, regulated by appendix XXIV bis of Decree no. 56-284 (09/03/1956), modified by Decree no. 89-798 (27/10/1989), are divided into motor education institutes (IEM) and re-education institutes.
+- Establishments which take care of children or adolescents with a motor disability, regulated by appendix XXIV bis of Decree no. 56-284 (09/03/1956), modified by Decree no. 89-798 (27/10/1989), are divided into motor education institutes and re-education institutes.

-- Establishments which take care of poly-handicapped children or adolescents are regulated by appendix XXIV ter of Decree no. 56-284 (09/03/1956), modified by Decree no. 89-798 (27/10/1989).
+- Establishments which take care of children or adolescents with multiple disabilities are regulated by appendix XXIV ter of Decree no. 56-284 (09/03/1956), modified by Decree no. 89-798 (27/10/1989).

-- Establishments which take care of children with a serious hearing disability, are regulated by appendix XXIV quater of Decree no. 56-284 (09/03/1956), modified by Decree no. 88-423 (22/04/1988).
+- Establishments which take care of children with a serious hearing disability are regulated by appendix XXIV quater of Decree no. 56-284 (09/03/1956), modified by Decree no. 88-423 (22/04/1988).

-- Establishments which take care of children or adolescents with serious visual disabilities or suffering from blindness, are regulated by appendix XXIV quater of Decree no. 56-284 (09/03/1956), modified by Decree no. 88-423 (22/04/1988).
+- Establishments which take care of children or adolescents with serious visual disabilities or blindness are regulated by appendix XXIV of Decree no. 56-284 (09/03/1956), modified by Decree no. 88-423 (22/04/1988).

 Prevention, treatment and home care services

 - Specialised education and home care services, regulated by each section of appendix XXIV of modified Decree no. 56-284 (09/03/1956), are generally attached to the medico-educational establishments and target the same population as the latter.
-Their activities address the child’s entire environment, namely the family, and in particular the school environment, in such a manner as to guide the schooling experience.
+Their activities address the child’s entire environment, namely the family and, in particular, the school environment, in such a manner as to guide the schooling experience.

-- Medico-psycho-pedagogic centres (CMPP), regulated by Decree no. 56-284 (09/03/1956), added to Decree no. 63-146 (18/02/1963), ensure diagnosis and treatment of children with neuro-psychic or behavioural disorders.
+- Medico-psycho-pedagogic centres, regulated by Decree no. 56-284 (09/03/1956), added to Decree no. 63-146 (18/02/1963), ensure diagnosis and treatment of children with neuropsychic or behavioural disorders.

-- Preventive medico-social action centres (CAMPS), regulated by appendix XXIV bis of Decree no. 56-284 (09/03/1956), added to Decree no. 76-389 (15/04/1976), handle testing, day therapy and re-education of disabled children from birth to the age of six.
+- Preventive medico-social action centres, regulated by appendix XXIV bis of Decree no. 56-284 (09/03/1956), added to Decree no. 76-389 (15/04/1976), handle testing, day therapy and re-education of children with disabilities from birth to the age of six.

 The socio-educational sector